wholefoodsbroccoli/debate-dragons/docs/what.md

 Opposing speakers are allowed to offer a Point of Information to a speaker on stage.
 They could stand up, raise their hand, or give a verbal cue, and if the speaker chooses to accept, they're allowed to ask a question or give a comment up to 15 seconds long.

 ## The Judge
+What does the judge do?

+## After the Debate

 ## AP vs. BP
 Asian Parliamentary is a team vs. team match.
 British Parliamentary is a battle royale.